c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 That works in 99% of cases.
 But remember that we have to play The sid to work well on PAL, NTSC and Drean.
-Also for the sid we have to use a timer to attain the correct speed, a speed that can be different than the raster irq speed.
+Also for the sid we have to use a timer to attain the correct speed, a speed that can be different than the raster IRQ speed.

 Suppose we are running the program in an NTSC (see *Detecting between ...* for more info):